PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ```

 ### Creating a Storage Class

-There are multiple reasons why you may want to create a new storage class in your kubernetes cluster such as
+There are multiple reasons why you may want to create a new storage class in your kubernetes cluster such as delineating
-delineating fast (SSD) vs slow (HDD) storage pools, different provisioners or binding modes, or for implementing
+fast (SSD) vs slow (HDD) storage pools, different provisioners or binding modes, or for implementing encryption.
+For
-encryption.
-For more information on how to set up a specialized storage class on your cluster, see the
+more information on how to set up a specialized storage class on your cluster, see the
 [official kubernetes documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/)

 ## Deploying without a Domain Name

 It is highly recommended to deploy the FLAME Node using a domain or hostname that is configured within your
 institution's DNS or proxy.
 However, there may be circumstances in which you want to deploy the software without
 providing an accessible domain or hostname.
-In such cases, thee are a couple of options for configuring the FLAME Node
+In such cases, there are a couple of options for configuring the FLAME Node
 such that you can still access the Node UI.

 1. Those with access to the server running the services